 Unit Course Content Instruction Hours Ι VOX-POP, VO & VOSOT 30 In the VOX-POP project each student will record interviews on any topic.
 Each student chooses a topic, shoots video, and edits a 20-30 second segment.
 In the VO project each student use video and natural sound to help tell a story.
-Each student chooses a topic, writes copy, shoots video, narrates and edits a 60 second segment.
+Each student chooses a topic, shoots video, writes copy, narrates and edits a 60 second segment.
 The VOSOT is comprised of video, the natural sound associated with that video and a short sound bite to tell a story.
 The video rolls over the anchorman or reporter speaking and then opens up full for the sound on tape (SOT).
-Each Student shoots their own footage, conduct interviews, write, narrate and edit the VOSOTS.
+Each Student shoots their own footage, conduct interviews, write, narrate and edit - II the VOSOTS.
 Completed projects run approximately 45-60 seconds.
-II VOSOT WITH STAND-UP (PTC) 30 11 Students learn introductory techniques of -stand-ups/PTC.
-The stand-up, the 30 on-location appearance of the reporter on camera, will be written, taped and added to the VOSOT.
+VOSOT WITH STAND-UP (PTC) 30 111 vosor with stand-or (i ic) 30 Students learn introductory techniques of "stand-ups/PTC".
+The stand-up, the on-location appearance of the reporter on camera, will be written, taped and added to the VOSOT.
 Each Student will shoot their own footage, conduct interviews, write, narrate and edit the VOSOTS with.
-Completed projects run approximately 45-60 seconds -stand-ups/PTC.
-III INTERVIEW 30 111 Students learn introductory techniques of -TV Interview.
-Students will be 30 taught how to produce and direct a TV interview in a studio.
-A group of two students will prepare a TV Interview of any personality and conduct interviews of duration of 10-15 minutes on online setup in the studio and edit it.
-IV FEATURE/TV DOCUMENTARY 30 1 1 Student will be graded (50 marks) on scripting for special TV News 50 Story/Feature or TV Documentary of duration of 25 Minutes.
+Completed projects run approximately 45-60 seconds "stand-ups/PTC".
+III INTERVIEW 30 Students learn introductory techniques of "TV Interview".
+Students will be taughthow to produce and direct a TV interview in a studio.
+A group of two students will prepare a TV Interview of any personality and conduct interviews of a duration of 10-15 minutes on online setup in the studio and edit it.
+IV FEATURE/TV DOCUMENTARY 30 Student will be graded (50 marks) on scripting for special TV News Story/Feature or TV Documentary of a duration of 25 Minutes.
 The two best Scripts (either Documentary or special News Story/Feature) will be selected for final production Among Two Group of students which will carry 25 marks.
-Evam ination and Evaluation Pattern: - Internal Assessment 50 marks and Extern al Accecement -Aaiii macon and Dianauton I accord.
-Intelliar Assessment So marks and Extell
+Exam ination and Evaluation Pattern:- Internal Assessment 50 marks an nd External Asses sment 50 marks.

-Course Title: Film Studies (DSE) Course Code: MAJM201DS
+Course Title: Film Studies Course Code: MAJM201DS